steinarkarlsson/askja/Readme.md

 # HR Performance Review App

 ## Overview

 The HR Performance Review App is a comprehensive solution designed to streamline the performance review process within organizations.
-Built on top of React-Admin, this application facilitates the management of employee reviews, competencies, and feedback in an efficient and user-friendly manner.
+Built with React-Admin and Firebase Cloud Functions, this application facilitates the management of employee reviews, competencies, and feedback in a user-friendly manner.

 ## Features

-- **Employee Management**: Easily manage employee information including job titles, managers, and review periods.
+- **Employee Management**: Easily manage employee information including job titles, managers, and emails.
-- **Review Management**: Conduct and manage performance reviews, track status, and archive past reviews for future reference.
+- **Review Management**: Conduct and manage performance reviews, track status, and view past reviews.
 - **Competency Tracking**: Define and manage key competencies for each role, allowing for targeted feedback and development.
 - **Feedback Mechanism**: Facilitate the provision of feedback from managers and HR, including approval workflows.
-- **Reporting and Analytics**: Generate reports on performance trends, competency gaps, and review outcomes to inform decision-making.

 ## Getting Started